vielmetti/sisyphus/README.md

 # sisyphus
-Tools for the never ending task of emptying out your inbox
+Tools for the never ending task